 To be considered for admission, the applicant must complete and submit the online application and the required documentation.
 Documentation to be submitted includes: transcripts, verification of observation/experience hours in occupational therapy settings, two recommendation letters, verification of required immunizations, verification of current CPR certification, and personal essay.
-The application is located online at http://techsis.tosm.ttu.edu/student/alliedhealth.htm.
+The application is located online at www.ttuhsc.edu/merlin.

 Transcripts and coursework: Applicants must submit transcripts of all institutions attended.
-At the time of application, the student must demonstrate the ability to complete all pre-professional coursework prior to enrollment in School of Allied Health Sciences the first semester of the professional curriculum.
+At the time of application, the student must demonstrate the ability to complete all pre-professional coursework prior to enrollment in the first semester of the professional curriculum.
 At the time of application, all prerequisite coursework must be completed within the last seven years.
 Applicants whose science coursework is more than seven years old should contact the academic advisor in the Office of Admission and Student Affairs for decisions concerning course acceptability.

 Experience: Applicants are expected to have some knowledge of the occupational therapy profession.
 This can be acquired in several ways: volunteer work, paid work and/or observation in occupational therapy settings/services.
-It is in the best interest of the applicant to complete a substantial number of experiential hours (a minimum of 40 hours), preferably in at least two different settings, prior to the application deadline for the program.
+It is in the best interest of the applicant to complete a substantial number of experiential hours (a minimum of 40 hours, preferably in at least two different settings), prior to the application deadline for the program.
 Verification of observation/experience hours in occupational therapy settings must be submitted as a part of the application.
 Applicants are also encouraged to become familiar with the occupational therapy profession through exploring the professional literature and online sources.